 London is a real treat for museum lovers and museums are a popular destination among London's many attractions.
 There are hundreds to choose from, including the British Museum, the Science Museum and the Natural History Museum.
 Below is a list of London's top museums (in no particular order).
 Many are free, so it won't cost you a penny to see all that they have to offer.

 The Museum of London is the world's largest urban museum, packed with historic objects and exhibitions telling the story of London's past.
 Discover prehistoric London, the city under Roman rule, and the grandeur of medieval London.
-Don't miss the new Galleries of Modern London, from 1666 to the present.
-Free entry.
+Don't miss the permanent galleries, spanning before London was built to the present day world city.Read More